Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Statement of the problem and matrix reduction

 \end{rem}

-The right-hand side of equation \eqref{eq:linearot_gaussmat} involves a Hilbert-Schmidt inner product between two matrices we will repeatedly manipulate throughout what follow.
+The right-hand side of equation \eqref{eq:linearot_gaussmat} involves a Hilbert-Schmidt inner product between two matrices we will repeatedly manipulate throughout what follows.
 We thus introduce separate notations for these two important matrices.

-\begin{rem}[Optimal transport matrix] From Lemma \ref{lem:linearot_gaussmat}, the optimal transport problem between Gaussian measures reduces to minimizing the Hilbert-Schmidt scalar product between an admissible covariance matrix $X_C$, and another matrix $Y$ acting on $\mathbb{R}^d \times \mathbb{R}^d$.
+From Lemma \ref{lem:linearot_gaussmat}, the optimal transport problem between Gaussian measures reduces to minimizing the Hilbert-Schmidt scalar product between an admissible covariance matrix $X_C$, and another matrix $Y$ acting on $\mathbb{R}^d \times \mathbb{R}^d$.
 This matrix is defined by

-We sometimes refer to $Y$ as the optimal transport matrix. \end{rem} The second matrix involved in the inner product \eqref{eq:linearot_gaussmat} is a covariance matrix, as explained in the following remark. \begin{rem}[Constraints on the covariance] Let $\pi$ be an admissible coupling between $\mu=N_d(A)$ and $\nu = N_d(B)$.
+We sometimes refer to $Y$ as the optimal transport matrix.
+The second matrix involved in the inner product \eqref{eq:linearot_gaussmat} is a covariance matrix.
+Let $\pi$ be an admissible coupling between $\mu=N_d(A)$ and $\nu = N_d(B)$.
 Then, there exists a squared matrix $C \in M_d(\mathbb{R})$ such that we can write the covariance matrix of $\pi$ as

 The matrix $C$ is called the cross-covariance of $\Sigma$, and if a pair of random variable $(Z_1,Z_2)$ has distribution $\pi$, then $C$ can be explicitly written as $C = \mathbb{E}[Z_1 Z_2^T]$.
-We will make use of notation \eqref{eq:notation_crosscov} to denote an admissible covariance matrix parametrized by its cross-covariance matrix. \end{rem}
+We will make use of notation \eqref{eq:notation_crosscov} to denote an admissible covariance matrix parametrized by its cross-covariance matrix.